maturiKarthik/SmartGps/README.md

  Solution :
  -----------
 If your are using LocationManager.GPS_PROVIDER there are chnaces of getting the null pointer exception:
-Therefore to overcome this issue . i have written a function to which get the location object by using different providres
+Therefore to overcome this issue . i have written a function called getLastKnownLocation(LocationManager locationManager) which get the location object by using different providres{passive provider , GPS, internet}